tchavarie/GettingAndCleaningData/README.md

 dataset with activity.labels using the activity.id column.

 4 - In order to clean up the variable names and make them I bit easier to understand I added a "." character between the different terms that make up the variable description.
+Given the number of terms in the variable names I felt either a delimiter character or use of a mixed case (camel case) variable name would be necessary in order to make the names understandable as a glance when reviewing the dataset.

 The specific terms are:

-        t or f: variables are prefixed with either t or f indicating whether they are "time domain measurements" or measurements that had a Fast Fourier Transform (FFT) applied to them respectively
+        time or fft: variables are prefixed with either time or fft indicating whether they are "time domain measurements" or measurements that had a Fast Fourier Transform (FFT) applied to them respectively

-        Body or Gravity: indicates the signal measured was a body or gravity signal
+        body or gravity: indicates the signal measured was a body or gravity signal

-        Acc or Gyro: indicates whether the signal was captured by the accelerometer or gyroscope
+        accel or gyro: indicates whether the signal was captured by the accelerometer or gyroscope

-        Jerk and / or Mag: indicates the variable is a measure of a derived Jerk or Magnitude
+        jerk and / or mag: indicates the variable is a measure of a derived Jerk or Magnitude

         std or mean: indicates whether the variable is the standard deviation or mean of the captured signal

-        X, Y, Z: these are the breakouts of the 3-axial signal data
+        x, y, z: these are the breakouts of the 3-axial signal data

         #### More information is available in the features_info.txt file included with the original dataset
 		used for this analysis in the attached activityData.zip file.